PraktikumSoftwareEntwicklung/documentation/index.md

 3. run job for each pull request and commit

 4. use of shared library for jenkins pipeline configuration

+5. Protect built by running in a docker container

 Open questions
  * pull request to release/master branch? which jenkins file?